Best Chair for a Bad Back

 As an ergonomic adviser, chiropractor, and designer, there are things I have learned about how to find the right office chair.
 Presented here are some research-based sitting methods that can relieve your discomfort when seated.

 I believe that there is no one “ergonomic” posture for people with back problems.
 Your seat must support multiple positions while you move.
 It must conform to your needs and not the other way around.
-I will list each of the four most important factors for consumers looking for chairs for bad backs based upon my decades of research.
+I will list each of the four most important factors for consumers looking for chairs for bad backs based on my decades of research.

 Sitting with a Bad Back: 4 Important Factors